 10. ExpressVPN vs PureVPN in Australia: App Usability and Interface

 If we compare both providers’ Windows and iOS apps, ExpressVPN boasts a much simple user interface than PureVPN.
 The home screen of ExpressVPN is minimalistic in design and offers only the most needed options like Smart location, Recent location, Select location, and the main Connect button.

 On the other hand, PureVPN’s Windows app looks quite bulky and can feel a little redundant to use at times.
 For instance, you have to go through multiple sub-menus to tweak around with different settings.
 Not only that, but the Windows app is also quite sluggish compared to ExpressVPN.

 That said, the iOS app of PureVPN offers a much cleaner interface with simple menus and a one-tap connectivity option.

 The best thing about both these providers is that you can install them on the router as well.
 That way, you won’t have to set up the VPN on your device separately.
 ExpressVPN and PureVPN offer router applications on selected models and firmware.
 You can also set up these providers directly on your devices such as Windows, Mac, Android, and iOS.
 Setting up a manual connection on your handheld devices such as Android and iOS phones requires few simple steps.

-Overall, ExpressVPN is much more convenient in New Zealand to use than PureVPN.
+Overall, ExpressVPN is much more convenient in Australia to use than PureVPN.

 PureVPN and ExpressVPN offer many impressive features like Internet Kill Switch, Split-tunneling, simultaneous connections, and more.
-These features can be pretty useful and boost your overall security online in New Zealand.
+These features can be pretty useful and boost your overall online security in Australia.